Randy Foye: Denver Nuggets (2013–2016)

 On July 10, 2013, Foye was traded to the Denver Nuggets as part of a three-team trade involving the Jazz and the Golden State Warriors.
 On February 3, 2014, Foye hit the first game-winning shot of his eight-year NBA career, making a 30-foot three-pointer as time expired to claim a 116–115 win over the Los Angeles Clippers.

 On December 23, 2015, Foye scored a season-high 31 points and made seven three-pointers in a 104–96 win over the Phoenix Suns.
+Statistical lineup analysis from the 2015–16 season showed that several of Denver’s most effective units in net rating featured Foye and rookie Nikola Jokić playing together.

 Oklahoma City Thunder (2016)

 On February 18, 2016, Foye was traded to the Oklahoma City Thunder in exchange for D. J. Augustin, Steve Novak, two second-round draft picks and cash considerations.
-Three days later, he made his debut with the Thunder in a 115–92 loss to the Cleveland Cavaliers, recording two points and one assist in 14 minutes coming off the bench.
+Three days later, he made his debut for the Thunder in a 115–92 loss to the Cleveland Cavaliers, recording two points and one assist in 14 minutes off the bench.
+Foye appeared in the first conference finals series of his career that postseason, as the Thunder lost to the defending NBA champion Golden State Warriors in seven games in the Western Conference Finals.